niftools/blender_niftools_addon/docs/user/features/object/index.rst

 --------
 .. _user-feature-object-settings:

-First we complete the object panel:
+First, we complete the object panel:

    #.
 The **Nif Root Node** determines the kind of block used at the nif's root.
-Select one from the dropdown box.
+Select one from the drop-down box.
    #.
 The **BS Num UV Set** is ????????.
 Set it to an appropriate number.
    #.
 The **UPB**'s use is currently unknown.
 It is recommended you leave it at the default value.
    #.
 Set your **BSX Flags**.
    #.
 The **Consistency Flag** is ????????.
-Select one from the dropdown box.
+Select one from the drop-down box.
    #.
 The **Object Flag** is ???????.
 Set it to an appropriate number.
    #.
 The **Nif Long Name** is ???????.
 Set it to an appropriate string.